Meet Our Team

-Marla is BMT InfoNet's project director coordinating, among other projects, the production of the Celebrating Life Calendar and the online Transplant Center Directory.
-She also helps coordinate the national Celebrating a Second Chance at Life Survivorship Symposiums.
+Marla is BMT InfoNet's project director coordinating, among other projects, the the online Transplant Center Directory and the national Celebrating a Second Chance at Life Survivorship Symposium.
 She has a BA in Journalism from Indiana University.
 Marla was also a stem cell donor for an unrelated patient, an experience she describes as very humbling.

 Director of Development

 In her role as Director of Development, Claudia oversees all funding development for BMT InfoNet and is a key member of the program planning team.
 As a transplant survivor, Claudia is a passionate believer that advocacy and knowledge exchange are vital tools for transplant patients and survivors.